 Before moving to New Jersey, Saipov lived in Florida and Ohio, a law enforcement source said.
 He married Nozima Odilova in 2013 when she was 19, according to published reports.
 At the time he worked as a truck driver.

-Recently, Saipov drove for Uber, company officials said Wednesday night.
+Before the attack, Saipov drove for Uber, company officials said.

-Sources said Saipov’s wife has been questioned by federal agents and is not believed to have been involved in her husband’s alleged terror plot.
+Sources said Saipov’s wife was questioned by federal agents and was not believed to have been involved in her husband’s alleged terror plot.